 The basic steps included in in-house face image data collection:

-4. Organize and pre-process the images based on attributes
+- Organize and pre-process the photos based on attributes

 What are the top 4 methods of collecting face image data?

-There are different methods of collecting data for facial recognition systems.
+Different methods of data collection are used for facial recognition systems.
 Here, we identify the most commonly used ones.

 1. Prepackaged/Public face image dataset

-These datasets are created by a third party and are ready to use after purchase.
-Prepackaged datasets are also sometimes available for free, like the CelebA dataset2.
+A third party creates these datasets, which are ready to use after purchase.
+Prepackaged datasets are also sometimes available for free, like the CelebA dataset 2 .

 Advantages

-• Cheaper: They are more affordable than in-house image data collection and sometimes free to use.
+- Cheaper: They are more affordable than in-house image data collection and sometimes free.

 Disadvantages

-• Lack of customization: The dataset is not unique to your project requirements.
-For instance, if the dataset does not have images with a certain type of obstruction on the face, such as masks or glasses, then additional data needs to be added, which can add preprocessing costs to the budget.
+- Lack of customization: The dataset is not unique to your project requirements.
+For instance, if the dataset does not have images with a specific type of obstruction on the face, such as masks or glasses, then additional data must be added, which can add preprocessing costs to the budget.

 2. Face image data collection through crowdsourcing

-The crowdsourcing method includes working with the public to gather fresh face image datasets.
-If done in-house, the company needs to develop an online platform that will allow the crowd to register, get data collection projects and submit the data in exchange for compensation.
+The crowdsourcing method includes gathering fresh face image datasets from the public.
+If done in-house, the company needs to develop an online platform allowing the crowd to register, get data collection projects, and submit the data in exchange for compensation.

 Advantages

-• Cheaper: Since the crowd uses their cameras/smartphones, this method becomes cheaper than other in-house collections.
+- Cheaper: Since the crowd uses cameras/smartphones, this method becomes more affordable than other in-house collections.

-• More diverse data: The image dataset collected with crowdsourcing is more diverse (Images of people with different skin colors, hairstyles, ages, etc.) since a larger number of contributors can be reached worldwide.
+- More diverse data: The image dataset collected with crowdsourcing is more varied (Images of people with different skin colors, hairstyles, ages, etc.) since more contributors can be reached worldwide.

 Disadvantages

-• Quality issues: Since the images are collected by the contributor’s own smartphones/cameras, the quality can get affected.
-For this, the company needs to provide clear and comprehensive quality instructions or spend extra effort in preprocessing the images collected by the crowd.
+- Quality issues: The quality can be affected since the images are collected by the contributor’s smartphones/cameras.
+For this, the company needs to provide clear and comprehensive quality instructions or spend extra effort in preprocessing the images the crowd collects.

 3. Automated face image data collection